Aethagoan/Gas-Station-Simulator/README.md

 Second car waits due to all pumps being occupied.
 Third car leaves because both pumps and waiting spots are occupied.
 As the first car leaves, the second car moves to the pump, and the simulation handles it accordingly.

+VII()I) Ability to modoify the simulation when poaused.  puause the simulation.
+Simulation starts.
+SPPause button is pressed.
+Simu lation P

+IX) Customer insults the clerk and leaves if there is no space at the station